-What you need is a system, a standardized process that’ll make sure each new employee integrates in your team and starts performing at full capacity as soon as possible.
-What you need is systematic employee onboarding.
+What you need is a system, a standardized onboarding process that’ll make sure each new employee integrates in your team and starts performing at full capacity as soon as possible.
+What you need is systematic employee onboarding program.

-Onboarding is welcoming new hires to your company.
-According to research, 86% of new hires decide whether to stay or leave within the first six months; and 69% of new hires are more likely to stay longer than three years if they experience well-structured onboarding.
+Employee nboarding is welcoming new hires to your company.
+According to research, 86% of new hires decide whether to stay or leave within the first six months; and 69% of new hires are more likely to stay longer than three years if they experience well-structured onboarding program.

 Why is retaining new hires so important?
 Because hiring and training people costs money.